justapyromaniac/Inaversary-Project/README.md

 ## Folders

-- documentation: any documentation/analysis of the app
+- documentation: any design documents of the app, please look here for clarification!
 - inacremental: the actual app
 - inacremental/src/components: folder for react components, the parts that will actually be displayed.
 Make sure these files end with .tsx!
 - inacremental/src/services: folder for react services.
 The more functional logic of the game, makesure these files end with .ts!